sqz269/YoutubeMetadataBackup/YoutubeMetadataBackup-backend/README.md

             "VideoCollectionsName": <Collection Name that stores the data>, "ConnectionString": <MongoDb Connection String>,
-            "DatabaseName": <Database name the collection belongs in>, "QueryTimeoutMilliseconds":  <Timeout for database query (In Milliseconds)>
+            "DatabaseName": <Database name the collection belongs in>, "QueryTimeoutMilliseconds":  <Timeout for database query (In Milliseconds)>, "MaxQueryResult": <Max document returned in one search query>
         },
         "ServerYoutubeDataAPIKeys": [
             <Your Youtube Data API Key, For Retrieving Youtube Video Data>,